SadmanSaminRahul/ADVANCING-HISTOPATHOLOGICAL-IMAGE-CLASSIFICATION-THROUGH-LEARNABLE-PREPROCESSING/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 ## 🔬 Overview

-A deep learning framework for histopathological image classification that introduces **learnable preprocessing** and **custom neural architectures** to advance cancer detection accuracy.
+This project was developed as part of our Machine Learning & AI course at BUET (EEE 402, July 2025).
+It focuses on improving diagnostic accuracy in histopathological images using advanced deep learning techniques.
+It involves a deep learning framework for histopathological image classification that introduces **learnable preprocessing** and **custom neural architectures** to advance cancer detection accuracy.
 This project addresses critical limitations in current state-of-the-art models by incorporating adaptive preprocessing techniques and attention mechanisms specifically designed for medical imaging.

 ## 🎯 Key Features